MexUK/mxDataPacking/Readme.md

 ```

 The API includes classes Writer and Reader which both extend RWBase, and RWBase stores a Buffer object.
-The Buffer class, either uses either a std::vector<uint8_t> or 3 components which are a pointer, a data length, and an alloc length.
+The Buffer class, either uses either a std::vector<uint8_t> or a pointer, data length, and alloc length.

 -----